Fabiola-Eto/MULTIPLY-Initiative/README.md

 >
 >
 ### duplicated_codes
-Contains all duplicate codes, i.e. identical codes that were used to identify different conditions.
+Contains all duplicate codes (n= 778), i.e. identical codes that were used to identify different conditions.
 >
 >
 ### codesets_included_conditions